open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

   pip install git+https://github.com/DanielPollithy/pypcd.git
   ```

-- You can use the following script to read the pcd file and convert it to bin format and save it:
+- You can use the following script to read the `.pcd` file and convert it to `.bin` format and save it:

   ```python
   import numpy as np